Graham Dunkley

 D19 - Reflections on the second week.

 Been absolutely bowled over by the generosity and messages of support from family, neighbours, friends, colleagues and small businesses.
-Me Baxter and Mrs D ( Sunday walking buddy) had a great morning waking the ranges in the sun with a flask of contact coffee and a sausage and egg bun - what’s not to like.
+Me Baxter and Mrs D ( Sunday walking buddy) had a great morning walking the ranges in the sun with a flask of contact coffee and a sausage and egg bun - what’s not to like.
 Luckily to date, there’s been no need for a casevac in Sidney Skoda (aka the BIF wagon).
 Not pc terminology in today’s modern army, but veteran soldiers will chuckle.

 D19 in numbers.